mstksg/inCode/copy/entries/advent-gol.md

     To see this clearly, set your time to t=6 and drag your dimension slider back and forth to see all of the higher-dimensions look identical in shape.
-2. At t=2, t=4, past 5D or so, the state is exactly the same for all dimensions!
+2. At t=2, t=4, past 5D or so, the state is exactly the same for all dimensions for any initial condition I have tried!
 We could easily find t=4 for 100D or even 200D: they're identical!
 3. A lot of xy cells share identical coset stacks...more on that later!

-Not only is it kinda pretty (in my humble opinion), it also demonstrates that this whole ordeal is really "just a normal 2D cellular automata": it's like a "multi-valued" Game of Life, where instead of cells being on and off, they are one of a few choices of values.
+Not only is it kinda pretty (in my humble opinion), it also demonstrates that this whole ordeal is really "just a multivalued 2D cellular automaton": it's like a "multi-valued" Game of Life, where instead of cells being on and off, they are one of several discrete choices of values.
 Instead of a "binary" game of life with a boolean at each cell, it's an "integer" game of life with a finite choice at each cell.

 Because there are ${ {\hat{d}}+t} \choose t$ slice cosets for a given dimension and time, it means that our game is a $2^{ { \hat{d} + t} \choose t }$-valued